madprops/airc/README.md

 ---

-`instructions`: Optional commands for the bot, they're prepended before the prompt.
+`instructions`: Optional commands for the bot, they're prepended before every prompt.

 For example: "Please respond in the style of Stewie from Family Guy".